hasztaking/BeerReview/README.md

 # BeerReview
-It is a web application app where you can add a review of beer you drank recently.
+It is a web application with database in MSSQL where you can add a review of beer you drank recently.